glebourd/negotiation-coach-skill/README.md

 ## Credits

-This project was inspired by the [Interview Coach Skill](https://github.com/noamseg/interview-coach-skill).
+This project was inspired by the [Interview Coach Skill](https://github.com/noamseg/interview-coach-skill). h/t Lenny's Podcast and @noamseg

 ---